jackpf/kraken-scheduler/README.md

 To place real orders, you must pass `--live` when running.

-Run `kraken-schedule --help` for a description of all arguments.
+Run `kraken-scheduler --help` for a description of all arguments.